Modern-day life has it’s luxuries.

 Wild meats are an excellent alternative.
 It’s also great to remember that cow’s are pasture grazing creatures.
 It’s natural for them to be roaming out in the fields, enjoy green grass and fresh air.
 Then of course, you can go for animal free / high protein choices like: hemp seeds, avocados, aduki beans, lentils, millet, quinoa, brown rice, broccoli, raw almonds, kale, spirulina, spinach and collards.

 Genetically modified foods are food items that have had their DNA changed through genetic engineering.
 Monsanto is taking a lot of heat lately for being involved in the production of GM seeds.

 Local seeds purchased from farmers’ markets and Coop stores.
 You can also grow your own food then, learn how to save your own seeds.
 This is an amazing way to have control over where you seeds are coming from.
 If you live in the city, grow food in planter boxes or big pots on the deck.
 Check out shared backyard programs and community garden options near you.

-Are you under the impression that milk and other dairy prodcuts are the top sources of calcium?
+Are you under the impression that milk and other dairy products are the top sources of calcium?
 It really isn’t the case.
 The dairy industry tends to be similar to the ways of beef factory farming.
 Often, dairy cow’s don’t even see the light of day.

-Non-dairy, high calcium sources such as, broccoli, kale, spinach, sesame seeds, fennel, swiss chard, cabbage, squash, beans, garlic, brussel sprouts, basil, dill and asparagus.
+Non-dairy, high calcium sources such as, broccoli, kale, spinach, sesame seeds, fennel, swiss chard, cabbage, squash, beans, garlic, brussels sprouts, basil, dill and asparagus.
 These foods will help with blood clotting, cell and nerve function and yes of course, strong bones and teeth.